 Next, the software engineer uses a CASE tool with code generation features, to implement the components.
 In this example, the MVCASE tool [12, 13] was used.
-However, any other tool that can generate executable co de with basis on high -level design specifications, such as classes and components models, such as Rational Rose [22] or Together [21], could be used as well.
+However, any other tool that can generate executable code with basis on high-level design specifications, such as classes and components models, such as Rational Rose [22] or Together [21], could be used as well.

 The models produced by the Design Components pattern are used as an input to the CASE tool.
-The tool's code generator then generates part of the code that corresponds to the components.
-In this case, Java was used as the implementation language.
-The generated code is then customized by software engineer, in order to perform some adjustments and corrections.
-Next, the implemented components are stored in a repository to be used on applications development in the future.
+The tool's code DEBD WIZER generator then generates part of the that corresponds to components.
+In this case, Java was used as the implementation language. generated code is customized by software engineer, in order to perform some adjustments and corrections.
+Next, the implemented components are stored in a repository be used applications on development in the future.